rustwasm/rustwasm.github.io/_posts/2018-06-29-vision-for-wasm-bindgen.md

 `wasm_bindgen::js` module.
 For example, the `Object.freeze` function is available as `wasm_bindgen::js::Object::freeze`.

-*But we aren't done yet, and we need more help!* Adding more of these global API bindings is a great way to start with `wasm-bindgen` and there is lots of work that can be done in concurrent pull requests from various contributors!
+[*But we aren't done yet, and we need more help!*][js-globals] Adding more of these global API bindings is a great way to start with `wasm-bindgen` and there is lots of work that can be done in concurrent pull requests from various contributors!

 **Check out the [ECMAScript global APIs meta issue][js-globals] to help out!**